jannishuebl/orchparty/README.md

 ### Applevel Mixins

-But maybe we would want a production setup where we do not shipp a postgres because we want to use an exteral services like RDS from AWS.
+For using external services like RDS from AWS we do not want to ship postgres in a production setup.

 ```ruby
 mixin "app_perf" do